bug400/pyilper/INSTALL.md

 ## Requirements

-pyILPER requires:
+To run pyILPER you need:

-* Python 3.6 or higher.
-Python version 3.11 is currently recommended.
+* Python version 3.6 or higher.
+Version 3.11 is currently recommended.
-* Qt 5.9 or higher with the PyQt5 language bindings or Qt 6.3 or higher (recommended) with the PySide6 language bindings
+* Qt version 5.9 or higher with the PyQt5 language bindings or Qt version 6.3 or higher (recommended) with the PySide6 language bindings
 * The Python bindings for either Qt Webkit (Qt5 only) or Qt Webengine (recommended)
-* Pyserial  2.7 or higher
+* pySerial  2.7 or higher
 * [LIFUTILS](https://github.com/bug400/lifutils/releases) (the most recent version)

 Windows 10 requires the installation of the FTDI USB serial driver first.
 See the [FTDI website](http://www.ftdichip.com/Drivers/VCP.htm) for details.

-More recent macOS versions already provide a USB serial driver for the PIL-Box.
-By experience, you get better results if you use the original FTDI driver.
+More recent macOS versions already provide an USB serial driver for the PIL-Box.

 LINUX does not require to install any driver software.

 ## Overview of the Installation from PyPi

-This installation of pyILPER and the required Python runtime requires the following steps:
+The installation of pyILPER and the required runtime software from PyPi requires the following steps:

 1. Get a Python interpreter for your system:

-* Windows: install it from Microsoft Store (free)
+* Windows: download and install it from Microsoft Store (free)
-* macOS: download it from the [www.python.org](https://www.python.org) website and install the pkg file
+* macOS: download and install the universal installer from the [www.python.org](https://www.python.org) website
 * Linux: install it from system repositories if not already installed on your system